-On a whim, I just thought I’d make it and see how it goes.
+On a whim, I just thought I’d make Wilted Spinach Salad and see how it goes.
 I was hoping the scallops would be a distraction enough for the vinegar dressing.
 Oh.
 How wrong I was.
 He caught a whiff of the dressing as it was cooking and I got a little worried, but when I assembled it all and we sat down to eat, he almost ate the pattern off the plate.
-It was delicious.

 It’s been a while since I’ve had something turn out almost exactly the way I hoped it would.
 The crispy bacon accented the spinach with the sweet and tangy dressing.
 The succulent scallops accented the sweetness of the whole dish and the eggs were a perfect, rich accent to the whole thing.
 Just delicious.

-If you have the eggs ready, it comes together in minutes.
+If you have the eggs ready, Wilted Spinach Salad comes together in minutes.
 You can have it on the table in less than 20 minutes.
 Perfect for one of those days when you get out late, traffic is horrible, and you just want to throw something together.
 I had a week of those this week.
-I’ve had a week of wanting to DRINK dinner this week.
+It’s a week where I wanted to DRINK dinner this week.
 I truly am getting tired of giving birth to Colombia every few months.
 It’s really getting tiresome.

 Hopefully, this next fiscal year will be easier to report on this bane of my existence.
 There will be fewer accounts to report on and I have a plan to implement tracking programmatic spending easier.
 After this last week, I need something to make programmatic spending easier to report on.